 Propertybase is passionate about great coffee.
 However, our love of fantastic java is second only to our obsession with great real estate technology.
 If loving them is wrong, then heck, we don’t wanna be right.

 Whether it’s our Berkeley Team sipping on Verve roasters Guatemala Aliso or our German office pulling a shot of Hausbrandt espresso, we count on quality brain fuel.
-Like any good preoccupation, we realized some interesting parallels between coffee and the state of real estate CRM.
+Like any good preoccupation, we realized some interesting parallels between coffee and the state of real estate CRM technology.
 In short, it’s all about standards, and experience.
 Everyone loves a good list, right?

 1. Bad Coffee leaves a bitter taste in your mouth